creativeidiot123/destination/README.md

     adb shell cmd appops set com.ankit.destination GET_USAGE_STATS allow
     ```

 5.  **Complete Setup**: Open the Destination app.
-You can now safely re-add your Google/device accounts.
+You can now safely re-add your Google and device accounts in your system settings.

 ---